RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>17</sup> And when they saw him, they worshipped him: but some doubted.
 <sup>18</sup> And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.
 <sup>19</sup> Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost:
-<sup>20</sup> Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway , [even] unto the end of the world.
+<sup>20</sup> Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, [even] unto the end of the world.
 Amen.